Liedekerke Wolters Waelbroeck Kirkpatrick

 Liedekerke helped Gécamines settle an ICC claim worth US$150 million that it brought against subsidiaries of China’s Jinchuan Group over a copper and cobalt mining venture.
 Although it did not identify Gécamines by name, Jinchuan revealed in a stock exchange filing that its subsidiaries had agreed to pay US$25 million to a minority shareholder in the venture.

-At the ICC, the firm is acting for an international construction company in an arbitration related to a major project in Qatar; and a UAE-based pharmaceutical distribution company in its dispute with a Russian pharmaceutical manufacturer.
+At the ICC, the firm is acting for an international construction company in a Geneva-seated arbitration relating to a major oil and gas project in Qatar, and a UAE-based pharmaceutical distribution company in a London-based case with a Russian manufacturer.

-It continues representing regular client Gécamines in several matters – including an arbitration concerning the mining company’s role as a minority shareholder in a joint venture with a foreign investor to operate ore and cobalt deposits in the DRC.
+Liedekerke continues representing regular client Gécamines in a Paris-seated ICC arbitration concerning the mining company’s role as a minority shareholder in a joint venture with a foreign investor to operate ore and cobalt deposits in the DRC.

 Dedication to International Disputes